Parent/athlete Handbook

 Team basics:

-We are excited your considering to join our team!
-We here ar Run 4 Life are an Iredell County based running club designed for homeschool and non-representedathletes in Iredell County from 6 th -12 th grade.
-Our team will introduce student athletes to the basics of running + competing in Cross Country events, and foster long term team development at the same time.
+We are excited you’re considering joining our team!
+We here at Run 4 Life are an Iredell County based running club designed for homeschool and non-represented athletes in Iredell County from 2nd -12th grade.
+Our team will introduce student athletes to the basics of running and competing in Cross Country events and foster long term team development at the same time.

-***For uniform shorts I recommend something black, like these examples for modesty and uniformity. ***
+***For uniform shorts we recommend something black, like these examples for modesty and uniformity. ***

 Athlete Expectations:

-Athletes are expected to practice Christlike behavior at all times, walking in the fruit of the Spirit.
+Athletes are expected to practice Christ-like behavior at all times, walking in the fruits of the Spirit.
+Galatians 5:22-23

 Cross country is a team sport.
-Although our athletes are gifted with different levels of natural ability, we expect all of them to work hard to develop their skills for the good of the team, and also to encourage and cheer one another during practices and meets.
-Our coaches will strive to instruct, challenge, and encourage your athlete, but you and your child are ultimately responsible for developing their motivation to participate, to work hard, and to excel according to their ability.
+Although our athletes are gifted with different levels of natural ability, we expect all of them to work hard to develop their skills for the good of the team.
+We expect athletes and parents to encourage and cheer on one another during practices and meets.
+Our coaches will strive to instruct, challenge, and encourage your athlete but you and your child are ultimately responsible for developing their motivation to participate, to work hard, and to excel according to their abilities.

-Athletes are expected to supplement team practices with runs on their own.
-Beginning runners should run at least three days per week, and experienced runners should run at least five days per week.
-Runners are expected to rest at least one day each week and also to practice a reasonable balance of high– and low–intensity running.
+Athletes are expected to supplement team practices with runs and activities outside of our team practices.
+Beginning runners should run at least three days per week, and experienced runners should run at least five days per week beginning with our summer sessions.
 Athletes may cross–train with other sports or activities but should carefully consider how this impacts their running.

-Parents are expected to practice Christlike behavior at all times, walking in the fruit of the Spirit.
+Parents are expected to practice Christ-like behavior at all times, walking in the fruits of the Spirit.
+Galatians 5:22-23

-God has always graciously provided enough parents and graduates who are willing to coach, but we do not presume upon this gift and are always grateful for additional help.
+God has always graciously provided enough parents and graduates who are willing to coach and are always grateful for additional help.
 Please reach out to the coaches if you are interested in helping to coach.

 Thank you for your enthusiastic support for your child and for the team!

-Practice is not mandatory but is strongly encouraged, if your family has a commitment across town or across state, please don’t break your neck to get to our practice.
+Practice is not mandatory but is strongly encouraged.
+If your family has other commitments, please don’t break your neck to get to our practice.
 Our practices are typically on Mondays and Thursday evenings as well as Saturday mornings on non race weekends.
+If you can’t make the practice, do the workout that the coaches place on Team Snap.

 Practice fundamentals: